openservicemesh/osm/docs/onboard_services.md

     $ kubectl label namespace <namespace> openservicemesh.io/monitored-by=<mesh-name>
     ```

     All new pods created in added namespaces will automatically have a proxy sidecar container injected.
 Specific pods can be labeled to prevent sidecar injection.
-See [SIDECAR-INJECTION](SIDECAR-INJECTION.md) for more details.
+See the [Sidecar Injection](sidecar_injection.md) document for more details.

     See [demo/join-namespaces.sh](/demo/join-namespaces.sh) for an example.